Home » Criminal Law » Why it’s Best to Get a Specialist Lawyer for Sex Offences

 Kristina is a solicitor advocate with an exceptional practice in the appellant jurisdiction.
 She has won numerous conviction and sentence appeals both in the County Courts and Court of Appeals.

 Apart from her law degree, Kristina also has a Bachelor of Science with a major in Psychology (and a minor in Chemistry).
 This has proven notably useful when dealing with clients who suffer from mental health issues.
-Kristina is also a member of the Executive Committee of the Criminal Law Section of LIV and was a Recommended Lawyer in the Doyles Guide 2023.
+Kristina is also a member of the Executive Committee of the Criminal Law Section of LIV and is a Leading Lawyer in the Doyles Guide 2025.

 Sexual offences are a specialist area of criminal law requiring tailored defence strategies which consider unique rules of evidence, the sensitives of complainants and an understanding of likely outcomes.